-- Pass with no revisions. - Pass with Minor revisions.
-If the capstone assignment has been approved with minor corrections, the thesis Director must approve corrections before students hand the capstone assignment into the Registrar's Office. - Returned with Major revisions.
+- Pass with No Revisions. - Pass with Minor Revisions.
+If the capstone assignment has been approved with minor corrections, the thesis Director must approve corrections before students hand the capstone assignment into the Registrar's Office. - Returned for Major Revisions.
 When the revised thesis is submitted, the major revisions must be approved by all readers.
 The thesis advisor is responsible to assure that all readers approve.
 Grade sheets should be submitted to the Registrar's Office only after the capstone assignment is deemed acceptable. - Does not pass.

-Each committee member must select the appropriate grade, sign the form and return it directly to the Registrar's Office.
+Each committee member must select the appropriate grade, sign the form, and return it directly to the Registrar's Office.

-NOTE: Major revision on the thesis/dissertation must be approved by the whole committee.
-Minor revision needs to be approved by the director only.
+NOTE: Major revisions of the thesis must be approved by the whole committee.
+Minor revisions need to be approved by the Director only.

-Honors for the Capstone Assignment: The granting of honors (if any) will be considered after the thesis/dissertation is satisfactorily defended as determined by the thesis/dissertation committee.
-The decision to confer honor must be agreed unanimously by the whole committee, based on the quality and creativity of the written work and the quality of performance at the oral defense and not taking into account the student's GPA.
+Honors for the Capstone Assignment: The granting of honors (if any) will be considered after the thesis is satisfactorily defended as determined by the thesis committee.
+The decision to confer honors must be agreed unanimously by the whole committee, based on the quality and creativity of the written work and the quality of performance at the oral defense, and does not take into account the student's GPA.